Why I Do This Work

 • Licensed Professional Counselor Associate (License #96758) supervised by Lynn Strom, LPC-S and Mark Cagle, LPC-S.

-I love learning about different cultures and am grateful to have lived in China (我待了中文两年), spent summers in Japan and Thailand, and visited New Zealand, Israel, Peru, Mexico, Germany, Malaysia, and Indonesia.
+My career before becoming a therapist spanned ministry, cultural exchange and education, sales, marketing, and communications.
+I love experiencing different cultures and am grateful to have lived in China (我两年学了中文), spent summers in Japan and Thailand, and visited New Zealand, Israel, Peru, Mexico, Germany, Malaysia, and Indonesia.

 My husband and I have a goal of visiting all the US national parks together (we visited quite a few individually before getting married).
 So far, we’ve marked 12 off our list!